vbaconnet-ledger/developer-portal/_docs/transport/web-hid-usb.md

 ## Web App USB and HID

-An application that uses Web USB or Web HID has the same implementation and uses the [@ledgerhq/hw-transport-webusb](https://github.com/LedgerHQ/ledgerjs/tree/master/packages/hw-transport-webusb) or [@ledgerhq/hw-transport-webhid](https://github.com/LedgerHQ/ledgerjs/tree/master/packages/hw-transport-webhid) respectively.
+An application that uses WebUSB or WebHID has the same implementation and uses the [@ledgerhq/hw-transport-webusb](https://github.com/LedgerHQ/ledgerjs/tree/master/packages/hw-transport-webusb) or [@ledgerhq/hw-transport-webhid](https://github.com/LedgerHQ/ledgerjs/tree/master/packages/hw-transport-webhid) respectively.

 ### Initialization
 First, open a terminal and create a new folder in your usual working directory.
 For this tutorial, the folder will be named "example-web-hid-usb".